-82. (1) A regulatory authority which, in terms of any public regulation, has jurisdiction in respect of conduct regulated in terms of Chapter $\overline{2}$ or $\overline{3}$ within a particular sector- 40 (a) must negotiate agreements with the Competition Commission, as anticipated in section 21(1)(h); and (b) in respect of a particular matter within its jurisdiction, may exercise its jurisdiction by way of such an agreement .
-(2) Subsection (1)(a) and (b) , read with the changes required by the context, applies to the Competition Commission.
-4.5
+- 82. (1) A regulatory authority which, in terms of any public regulation, exercises jurisdiction over competition matters within a particular sector- - (a) may negotiate agreements with the Competition Commission, as anticipated in section 21(1)(h); and - (b) in respect of a particular matter within its jurisdiction, may exercise its jurisdiction by way of such an agreement. - (2) Subsection (1)(b), read with the changes required by the context, applies to the Competition Commission. - (3) The President may assign to the Competition Commission any duty of the Republic, in terms of an international agreement relating to the purpose of this Act, to exchange information with a similar foreign agency."